JoeyCheung/Dotfiles/README.md

 Q: Why is Wifi/Connect alias commands not working?

 A: If you are wired in through an ethernet, it will not show wifi connections.

+Q: How come vim can't read ctags?

+A: You have to go to the ctags-5.8 directory and type the command sudo make install